The Most Common Thanksgiving Safety Hazards and How to Protect Your Family

 • Keep pets away from the feast: My pup begs daily (to no avail!), but Thanksgiving provides even more opportunities for him to look adorable while eyeing all the food.
 Turkey bones, onions, garlic, grapes, raisins, and chocolate are just some of the hazards in the holiday feast that can be fatal to dogs.
 And even if you want to share the pumpkin pie (that's what they get for an upset tummy, right?), don't.
 The added sweets and cream can mess up their system, and no one wants intestinal troubles on the holiday.

-• Give pets a safe place: Whether you're hosting the feast or taking your four-legged family members to Grandma's, set up a place where they can be safe and comfortable.
+• Give pets a safe place: Whether you're hosting the feast or taking your four-legged family members to Grandma's, set up a place where they can be safe, calm, and comfortable.
 Depending on your setup and guest list, a pet gate can help keep pets from being underfoot in the kitchen and protect them from children who may not be used to having pets around.
+Veterinarians say Black Friday is one of the busiest days of the year for pet emergencies, so protect your pup (and your wallet) by keeping them away from the chaos and food.

 • Keep an eye on pets—even if you're away: Use a pet camera like Furbo or Petcube to check in on your fur babies (and even toss them some treats!).
 You can also use a pet tracker like Fi to see if they're pacing anxiously or snoozing peacefully while you're away.